Dump and Bake Meatball Casserole

 • Don’t be afraid to add seasonings!
 It’s still absolutely delicious without and I purposely omitted them to keep this recipe super super simple, but garlic powder, onion powder and Italian seasoning are all delicious additions.

-Dump and bake meatball casserole in a white casserole dish arranged on a countertop with a serving spoon and kitchen towel.
+Dump and bake meatball casserole baked in a casserole dish and garnished with parsley.

 5 from 4 votes